Not-InstaGraham/Not-InstaGraham/README.md

 ﻿# Battlegrounds Logging Project

-The purpose of this project is to track and record your HS battlegrounds matches in a clean and orderly fashion.
+The purpose of this project is to track and record your Hearthstone Battlegrounds matches and export that information in a manner that can be used for streaming or simple data collection/aggregation.

 ------
 # Installation/Execution: